jethrokuan/blog/content/posts/zettelkasten_with_org.md

 I've had a habit of note-taking since my secondary school days, which is more than a decade ago.
 I'd condensed and rephrase whatever the teachers taught into shorter material.

+> If you can't explain something to a first year student, then you
+> haven't really understood. -- Richard P. Feynman

 This strategy had been sufficient, up until just a year ago when I was first exposed to research.
 Lectures and tutorials often had a fixed curriculum.
 Academic material was taught in a linear fashion, and it was fine to follow the order in which the material was taught.
 Research (and thinking) is, however, highly non-linear.
 Much of academic process comes from forming links between ideas that come from vastly different fields.

 I was frustrated at being ineffective at research, and knew I had to change how I managed things.
 I did some (ineffective) research, and asked my senior Cedric who authors [Commoncog](https://commoncog.com/blog/), hoping he'd have some suggestions.
 He'd suggested the P.A.R.A. method in [Tiago Forte's Building a Second Brain](https://www.fortelabs.co/).
 There's even [a guest post showing how to do it in org-mode](https://tasshin.com/blog/implementing-a-second-brain-in-emacs-and-org-mode/), but I was hoping for something simpler that would allow me to quickly get up and running.